Sheshta24/Efficient-Unmanned-Aerial-Vehicles-UAVs-Deployment-Wireless-Network-Using-Machine-Learning/README.md

 	•	Vergara, M., Ramos, L., & Rivera-Campoverde, N. D. (2023).
 EngineFaultDB: A Novel Dataset for Automotive Engine Fault Classification and Baseline Results.
 IEEE Access, 11, 126155-126171.
 	•	Indu, C., & Vipin, K. (2024).
 3D Deployment of Multi-UAV Network in Disaster Zones.
 IEEE ICC ROBINS 2024.

-This README provides a comprehensive overview of the project, methodology, results, and future scope.
-It’s designed to make the project approachable for new users while providing in-depth details for technical audiences.
-Let me know if you’d like any adjustments.